 Offering great value to students and regulatory control to institutions, accrediting bodies create measures to which schools can evaluate themselves to ensure a standard of programming that creates excellent nurses.
 It is important for students to ensure that their school choices are accredited by either the Accreditation Commission for Education in Nursing (ACEN) or the American Association of Colleges of Nursing (AACN).

-Completing your ADN through an accredited school should lead you to being able to take the NCLEX-RN exam for your state, right?
-This wasn't always the case, so double check that your school program actually lists that you're eligible for nursing licensure once you graduate and take the exam.
+Completing your ADN through an accredited school should lead you to be able to take the NCLEX-RN exam for your state, right?
+This wasn’t always the case, so double check that your school program actually lists that you’re eligible for nursing licensure once you graduate and take the exam.

 A school’s reputation for academics is an important consideration.
 Here are some indications that you’ve found a great ADN program: